blackcrowX/Data_Analytics_Portfolio/Project_II/README.md

 ## Conclusion

-In conclusion, this data analysis and visualisation project utilized PostgreSQL and Tableau to explore COVID-19 data.
-We were able to answer our objective as following:
+This data analysis and visualisation project utilized PostgreSQL and Tableau to explore global covid cases.
+We were able to answer our initial objective as following:

 - Which continent has the highest amount of total cases and which has the highest death count?